sdeigm/uni-meter/doc/input/ShellyPro3Em.md

 }
 ```

-Replace the `<shelly-pro3em-url>` placeholder with the actual URL of your Shelly 3EM device.
+Replace the `<shelly-pro3em-url>` placeholder with the actual URL of your Shelly Pro 3EM device.